matsengrp/larch/README.md

 - `+tag` includes tests with a given tag.
 - For example, the `-tag "slow"` removes tests which require an long runtime to complete.

+### file formats

+For all tools in this suite, a number of file formats are supported for loading and storing MATs and MADAGs.
+When passing filepaths as arguments, the file format can be specified with `--input-format/--output-format` options.
+Alternatively, the program can infer the file format when filepath contains a recognized file extension.

+File format options:
+- `MADAG dagbin` Supported as input and output. `*.dagbin` is the recognized extension.
+- `MADAG protobuf` Supported as input and output. `*.pb_dag` is the recognized extension, or using `*.pb` WITHOUT a `--MAT-refseq-file` option.
+- `MAT protobuf` Supported as input only. `*.pb_tree` is the recognized extension, or using `*.pb` WITH a `--MAT-refseq-file` option.
+- `MADAG json` Supported as input only. `*.json_dag` or `*.json` is the recognized extension.

 ### larch-usher

 From the `larch/build/` directory: